awsdocs/amazon-s3-userguide/doc_source/batch-ops-copy-example-bucket-key.md

    The following JSON is an example `manifest.json` file for a CSV\-formatted inventory on a bucket with versioning enabled\.
 Depending on how you configured your inventory report, your manifest might look different\.

    ```
      {
        "sourceBucket": "batchoperationsdemo",
        "destinationBucket": "arn:aws:s3:::testbucket",
        "version": "2021-05-22",
        "creationTimestamp": "1558656000000",
        "fileFormat": "CSV",
        "fileSchema": "Bucket, Key, VersionId, IsLatest, IsDeleteMarker, BucketKeyStatus",
        "files": [
          {
            "key": "demoinv/batchoperationsdemo/DemoInventory/data/009a40e4-f053-4c16-8c75-6100f8892202.csv.gz",
            "size": 72691,
            "MD5checksum": "c24c831717a099f0ebe4a9d1c5d3935c"
          }
        ]
      }
    ```

    If versioning isn't activated on the bucket, or if you choose to run the report for the latest versions, the `fileSchema` is `Bucket`, `Key`, and `BucketKeyStatus`\.

-   If versioning *is* activated, depending on how you set up the inventory report, the `fileSchema` might include the following: `Bucket, Key, VersionId, IsLatest, IsDeleteMarker, BucketKeyStatus`\.
+   If versioning *is* activated, depending on how you set up the inventory report, the `fileSchema` might include the following: `Bucket`, `Key`, `VersionId`, `IsLatest`, `IsDeleteMarker`, `BucketKeyStatus`\.
 So pay attention to columns 1, 2, 3, and 6 when you run your query\.

-   S3 Batch Operations needs the bucket, key, and version ID as inputs to perform the job, in addition to the field to search by, which is Bucket Key status\.
-You don’t need the version ID field, but it helps to specify it when you operate on a versioned bucket\.
+   S3 Batch Operations needs the bucket, key, and version ID as inputs to perform the job, in addition to the field to search by, which is `BucketKeyStatus`\.
+You don't need the version ID field, but it helps to specify it when you operate on a versioned bucket\.
 For more information, see [Working with objects in a versioning\-enabled bucket](manage-objects-versioned-bucket.md)\.

 1. Locate the data files for the inventory report\.
 The `manifest.json` object lists the data files under **files**\.